canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ## Overview
 Duration: 2:00

 This tutorial will guide you through installing [KubeFlow](https://github.com/google/kubeflow) on top of the [Canonical Distribution of Kubernetes (CDK)](https://www.ubuntu.com/kubernetes) using conjure-up.

-We will use Amazon AWS to deploy CDK  and deploy KubeFlow using ksonnet.
+We will deploy the cluster on Amazon AWS and use ksonnet - a framework to manage Kubernetes application manifests - to deploy KubeFlow.
 Finally, we will test our KubeFlow installation by submitting a sample job and verifying that the GPU is being used.

 ### KubeFlow